COVID-19 Update: We are OPEN! Click here to find out how we are keeping you safe: Learn More >

 When you have to have a tooth extracted, preservation, and stabilization of the existing bone is crucial.
 Ridge augmentation may be needed at the time a tooth is removed to prevent bone reabsorption so that there will be sufficient space for an implant to become stable.
 If not done, more expensive, time-consuming, and less comfortable procedures may be needed in the future.

 With some people, tooth eruption can be delayed or incomplete, changing the arch form.
 Orthodontic tooth uncovery can be used to facilitate this eruption into the arch.

 Our computer guided surgery helps to create a better plan for a dental implant procedure by providing a patient's 3D image of their anatomy before surgery.
 This will help the dental surgeon to better envision the outcome before getting started.
 With the guesswork taken out, positioning is easy, and most cases can be completed in a day.
 This will help you to have a more successful implant procedure restoring your natural smile while avoiding possibly weakening your other teeth with a bridge.

 You have two frenula located in your mouth.
 The lingual frenum is underneath your tongue, and the labial frenum is underneath your lip.
 This is the small tissue that connects your mobile tissue to a stationary point.
 If your lingual frenum is strong, it can limit your tongue movement and lead to impaired speech.
 If the labial frenum is too strong it can impede orthodontic movement and lead to gum problems.

-Kathy, ESPIRE Patient
+Mike, ESPIRE Patient

 I had like, the ideal experience in what going to the dentist would be like.
 Everyone was so great and my root canal process went so smoothly.
 I’m eating candy now so I can visit them again.